SachaDelcourt-Co/chateau-apero-charge/load-tests/README.md

 3. Which specific operations are most vulnerable to rate limiting?
 4. How well does the system handle flaky NFC connections?
 5. What is the maximum sustainable throughput (operations per second)?
+6. At what point does business logic validation start to fail?
+7. Which aspects of data integrity (balance, orders, items) are most vulnerable?

 This information will help you configure appropriate rate limits and optimize the system for your expected attendance of 3,000 people across 10 bars.